Company Profile

 April 2009

-Alan Fitzgerald, Australia, visits Neoteric to streamline the company’s accounting processes and assist with an Indiana state audit.
+Alan Fitzgerald, an Australian Accounting consultant and Chris’s brother, visits Neoteric to streamline the company’s accounting processes and to assist with an Indiana state audit in which the company was involved.

 15th May 2009